lshash/Gram_Potter/README.md

 ## usage
 [single pot]
 ```
-source export.sh {plaes reach to the path for your system}
+source export.sh (plaes reach to the path for your system)
 GramPotter.py
 ```
 [multi pot]